dadamachines/dadamachines.com/_projects/dadamachines-goethe-institut-beijing.md

 order: 5
 ---

+The automat toolkit is a plug & play MIDI-controller and accessories kit that allows anyone to build awesome music machines using the real world as their instrument.

 Back in 2017 **Goethe Institute Beijing** invited **dadamachines** to present their toolkit and radically new approach to the interested public.
 {: class="large mb4 max-width-4"}